scaleapi/scaleapi-python-client/README.rst

 ______________

-If something went wrong while making API calls, then exceptions will be raised automatically as a `scaleapi.ScaleException` or `scaleapi.ScaleInvalidRequest` runtime error.
+If something went wrong while making API calls, then exceptions will be raised automatically as a `scaleapi.ScaleException` parent type and child exceptions like: `ScaleInvalidRequest, ScaleUnauthorized, ScaleNotEnabled, ScaleResourceNotFound, ScaleDuplicateTask, ScaleTooManyRequests, ScaleInternalError` and `ScaleTimeoutError`.

 For example:

 .. code-block:: python

-    try
+    try:
-        client.create_categorization_task('Some parameters are missing.')
+        client.create_task(TaskType.TextCollection, attachment='Some parameters are missing.')
-    except scaleapi.ValidationError as e:
+    except ScaleException as err:
-        print(e.code)  # 400
+        print(err.code)  # 400
-        print(e.message)  # missing param X
+        print(err.message)  # Parameters is invalid, reason: "attachments" is required

 Troubleshooting
 _______________